 Bardus Bistro, Tromso

 For a combination of lovingly prepared, homely food and an all-round elegant dining experience, head to Emma’s Dream Kitchen.
-One of Tromso’s dining highlights, this is a restaurant that is all about honest, authentic food.
-The menu is skewed towards largely traditional Norwegian classics – the dried cod is delicious ¬– peppered with the occasional French classic; expect crème brûlée for dessert and French style furnishings that make dining here a wonderfully cosy affair.
+One of Tromso’s dining highlights, it’s all about honest food, skewed towards traditional Norwegian favourites with a sprinkling of French classics.
+In short, the dried cod is as delicious as the crème brûlée, and the Gallic furnishings make dining here a wonderfully cosy affair.
+Found below the main restaurant, its sister kitchen – Emma’s UNDER – is also ideal for something less formal.
+The locally sourced fish au gratin is fantastic.

 Emma’s Dream Kitchen, Tromso